ranefattesingh/ranefattesingh.github.io/content/posts/example.md

 As you practice mindful focus, you’ll learn to practice doing things with an open heart, with curiosity and gratitude, and even joy.
 Try these one at a time as you get to do each task on your Short List.

 You’ll find that you’re not so overloaded, but that each task is just perfect for that moment.
-And that’s a completely new relationship with the work that you do, and a new relationship with life.
+And that’s a completely new relationship with the work that you do, and a new relationship with life